Get

 Short, smooth-coated dogs typically only need to be brushed and wiped down every few days, whereas long, silky-coated dogs need daily brushing to prevent shedding and tangles.

-The dogs that shed the most tend to be double coated.
+The dogs that shed the most tend to be double-coated.
 These dogs have a dense, soft undercoat and then usually a slightly longer top coat.
 This type of coat helps protect your dog from colder and wet weather but it does require more brushing and grooming.
-You should never clip a double coated dog, but brushing at least a few times a week is usually required to prevent mats and remove dead hair.
+You should never clip a double-coated dog, but brushing at least a few times a week is usually required to prevent mats and remove dead hair.
 Evaluate your dog’s coat and pay attention to how often they shed–if they shed profusely, it may be a sign that they need more brushing.

-If you are uncertain how to best care for your dog’s coat, contact a professional groomer.
+If you are uncertain how to best care for your dog’s coat, contact a vet or professional groomer.
 They can identify the texture and length of your dog’s coat and explain their specific care needs.

 dogster face divider